rkedida/get_next_line/README.md

 git clone https://github.com/your_username/get_next_line.git
 ```

-This will compile the library and generate the necessary files.
+This will download the necessary files.

 ## Usage
 Include the header file (get_next_line.h) in your C project: